-- Pick date- check local stake calendars and community/school calendars to avoid major conflicts
+- Pick a date- check local stake calendars and community/school calendars to avoid major conflicts

-- Map out route and pull permits or get city approval if necessary
+- Map out a route and pull permits or get city approval if necessary

 - Reserve any necessary equipment like barriers, timing equipment, sound system, porta-potties, etc